The Ladies’ Reading Circle: An Influential Women’s Club Organized by Black Teachers in 1892

 May 22, 1920

 In reading the limited amount of information I could find on the LRC, I repeatedly came across the name of one of the earliest members, Callie Hicks (she is in the 1935 photo at the top, seated, second from the right).
 She was a dedicated teacher as well as a respected civic leader who worked for several causes and was an executive of the Dallas branch of the NAACP.
-A 1950 article about Miss Hicks appeared in Feb., 1950 when she was named “Woman of the Year” by one of the largest African American women’s organizations in Dallas County (“Honor Caps 40 Years of Helpful Teaching,” DMN, Feb.
+A Dallas News article about Miss Hicks appeared in Feb., 1950 when she was named “Woman of the Year” by one of the largest African American women’s organizations in Dallas County (“Honor Caps 40 Years of Helpful Teaching,” DMN, Feb.
 10, 1950).
 Miss Hicks died in May, 1965.

 It’s a shame that the Ladies’ Reading Circle is not better known in Dallas today.
 I have to admit that I had never heard of the group until I stumbled across that 1935 club photo.
 Their tireless work to improve the intellectual lives of themselves and others no doubt influenced the generations that followed.

 Top photograph, dedication, and member list, from Negro Legislators of Texas and Their Descendants; A History of the Negro in Texas Politics from Reconstruction to Disenfranchisement by J. Mason Brewer (Dallas: Mathis Publishing Co., 1935).

 Minutes from the Ladies’ Reading Circle meetings all printed in The Dallas Express.